Thinking about visiting Sky Mirror in Kuala Selangor?

 It seemed to us that every company contained roughly the same experience for Sky Mirror.
 All the boats arrived at around the same time, spent roughly the same amount of time on the Sasaran Beach, then headed back to Kuala Selangor.

-The general rule of thumb is to not go for a tour company that is offering ridiculously low prices and has no/little reviews.
+The general rule of thumb is to not go for a tour company that is offering ridiculously low prices and has little to no reviews.

 I think the ultimate question that everyone has is whether the Sky Mirror in Kuala Selangor is worth the trip and money.